lcaballero/MiniPack/README.md

 followed a new .NET project simply has to add a Post-Build Event that automates adding a package to a local feed.

+_See also the Visua Studio Project Template in Template/net40_

 ## Conventions

 1. The name of the project, the .dll, the .pdb, and the .nuspec file have